-With the 2016 HK Sevens now over, and the excitement around town cooling down to fever pitch, we thought we´d take a look back through the vaults and pick out some of the best tries that have graced this competition over the years since it began back in 1976.
+With the 2016 HK Sevens well and truly over, and the excitement around town cooling down, we thought we´d take a look back through the vaults and pick out some of the best tries that have graced this competition over the years since it began back in 1976.
 And that includes this year.

 That´s not an easy job, with so many contenders, and I am sure that there will be a thousand different opinions on this, but anyway, here we go.
 In no particular order……..